EbolaCoin/EbolaCoin/README.md

 EbolaCoin
 =========

-EbolaCoin - The pandemic currency
+EbolaCoin - A contagious currency